 In all my samples I have used contrasting red stitching.
 For invisible stitching, use a matching color thread.

-My photos include a shot of the front and back of the hem so you can make the best decision on the style that you prefer.
+My photos include a shot of the front and back of the hem so you can make the best decision on the hand sewing hem style that you prefer.

 All of these hemming stitch options are easy but if you have never sewn a hem before then go straight to the easiest which is the running stitch.

-DIRECTION - Work the stitch from left to right.
+DIRECTION - Work the hem stitch from left to right.

-Step 1 - Measure and fold a double hem to suit the required length of your garment.
-Blind hems are usually wider so I did 2 folds of 1 inch (2.5cm).
+- Step 1 - Measure and fold a double hem to suit the required length of your garment.
+Blind stitch hems are usually wider so I did 2 folds of 1 inch (2.5cm).

 The slip hemming stitch looks good on both sides of the garment and is a commonly used stitch.

 Here is how to hand stitch a hem with the slip stitch.

 - Step 1 - Prepare a double fold hem.
 The size of your hem will depend on your personal choice for the finished length.
 This stitch works equally well on a wide or narrow hem.
 Start to stitch on the upper fold, working from right to left.

 - Step 2 - Insert the needle into the main fabric.
 Make sure you keep the stitch level with the fold of the hem.
 The tiny stitch you make will be visible on the right side.
 Pull up your threads to make the stitches taut but not puckered as you sew.